-Insured's Production Reporting Date: The date provided in the AD, when a production report for the current crop year is due, unless otherwise specified in the policy or FCIC-approved procedures.
+Insured's Production Reporting Date: The date provided in the AD, by which the insured is required to submit a production report for the current CY is due, unless otherwise specified in the policy or FCIC-approved procedures.

 Intended Acreage Report: A report of the acreage the insured intends to plant, by crop, for the current CY and used solely for the purpose of establishing eligible PP acreage.